A1motoro/pptx/script.md

 ## Slide 7： Why It Works?
 Now we think about how a simple rule defeats the Complex System of social medium.
 Social media wants your immediate reaction, the impulse!
 Generally because we want validation, we follow it.
 But here comes the 48-h rule.
-It is a buffer, a Autonom
+It serves as a buffer.
+The Pause it provides would creat real autonomy for individuals.
+You also get your self protected: you show your mature side to the public.

+## Slide 8:
+Now come to the conclusion.
+"A private life makes a public life worth living".
+Though we need to share everything, we could control it with the